 - 1955 All-American

-- 1955 Final Four Participant
+- · 1955 Final Four Participant

+- · 1956 (Gold Medal)

-- 1956 & 1960 U.S. Olympian
+- · 1960 (Gold Medal) U.S. Olympian

 - Retired Number (No. 22)

-Burdette Haldorson, No. 22 is one of just two retired basketball jerseys in CU history, left quite an imprint in the school's basketball annals.
-The 6-7, 210-pound Austin, Minn., native still holds four school rebounding records some five decades after his CU playing days, including the most in a half (21), game (31) and season (346).
-As a senior in 1954-55, he led the Buffs to the Big Seven title by averaging 23.9 points per game, and was also named as a first-team All-American.
-CU eventually went on to finish third in the nation, losing at the Final Four to eventual champion San Francisco and the legendary Bill Russell.
+Burdette Haldorson, No. 22 is one of just two retired basketball jerseys in CU history, left quite an imprint in the school's basketball annals The 6-7, 210-pound Austin, Minn., native still holds four school rebounding records some five

+21-21 tie with Oklahoma, the Sooners' lone blemish in their famous Big 7 Conference run.
+He was a senior in 1954-55, he led the Buffs to the Big Seven title by averaging 23.9 points per game, and just the sixth CU player to be invited to play in a postseason all-star game when he appeared in the was also named as a first-team All-American.
+CU eventually went on to finish third in the nation, los-1953 East-West Shrine Game.
+A seventh round draft pick by the New York Giants in the 1953 Draft ing at the Final Four to eventual champion San Francisco and the legendary Bill Russell.
 Haldorson earned two gold medals in 1956 and 1960 as a member of the U.S. Olympic team, went on to have a brilliant career in the National Industrial Basketball League as a member of the Phillips 66ers, the team entry for Phillips 66, who then hired him after his career.
 He then moved to Colorado Springs to form his own gas and oil distribution business.
-In August 2010, Haldorson and his 1960 United States Olympic teammates were inducted into the Naismith Memorial Basketball Hall of Fame in Springfield, Mass.
+In August 2010, Haldorson and his 1960 United unheard of 39-of-48 tries (81.3%).
+In baseball, he played first base, third base and in the outfield; States Olympic teammates were inducted into the Naismith Memorial Basketball Hall of Fame in